 The great thing about going to the gym is all the equipment that’s there to help you work out.
-Taking the hassle out of planning a comprehensive exercise routine, the machines are a handy way to target all the right muscle groups whilst supporting your form at the same time.
-Little risk of injury and lots of opportunity for progression.
+Gym machines can take the hassle out of planning a comprehensive exercise routine and offer an easy way to target all the right muscle groups whilst supporting your form at the same time.
+There’s little risk of injury and lots of opportunity for progression.

 Why use the gym machines?

 Gym machines let you emulate some of the most popular exercises people like to do in the gym.
 They work by giving you adjustable levels of resistance to perform the movement against.
 They usually come in two types.
 The type where you add weight plates to them yourself and the type where you move a pin to choose the weight you want.
 Sounds great.
 But it can be difficult to understand why you’d use them over grabbing a pair of dumbbells instead.

 The most significant difference between gym machines and free weights is that with free weights, you can choose where and how you move with them.
 You’ve got complete freedom of movement.
 With gym machines, the pattern of movement is fixed.
 That means the muscles targeted are more specific.

 More specific muscle targeting sounds excellent.
 Why wouldn’t you want to specifically target your muscles?
 Well, there are a few reasons.